UPRI-earthquake/upri-earthquake.github.io/doc/ehub-commons.md

     ```bash
     docker compose --env-file .dep-test.env up --build
     ```
-    > **_NOTE:_** If ever you encounter an error saying you are unauthorized to pull image, follow this guide on how to [authenticate with personal access token from `ghcr.io`](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic).
+    > **_NOTE:_** If ever you encounter an error saying you are unauthorized to pull image, follow this guide on how to
+    <a href="https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic" target="_blank">authenticate with personal access token from `ghcr.io`</a>

     >
     > **_NOTE:_** To get the certificates using `certbot`, First up the nginx-proxy container but with the https server in the nginx.conf file commented out.
 Second, fill this in via certbot: `docker compose run --rm  certbot certonly --webroot --webroot-path /var/www/certbot/ -d <your-webapp-url>.org .`.
 Lastly, add the 443 (or https) config for the nginx and restart that container.
     Within a few months, the certificate will expire.
 To renew using certbot, use docker compose run --rm certbot renew